mergeweb/docs/_posts/2018-03-12-css-standards-philosophy.md

  - Drupal 8
  - Bootstrap

-The Goals of Drupal 8's CSS philosophy will serve as a good starting point for our CSS philosophy.
+The Goals of Drupal 8's CSS philosophy serve as a good starting point.
 Well-architected CSS should be:

 >#### 1. Predictable
 >CSS throughout Drupal core and contributed modules should be consistent and understandable.
 Changes should do what you would expect without side-effects.